miracum/recruit/docs/trino/eligibility-criteria-design.md

 ## Library SQL contract

-Every criterion `Library` must contain SQL returning exactly four columns, covering the **full patient population** (so that "no matching data" reliably produces `NULL`, not a missing row):
+Every criterion `Library` must contain SQL returning `patient_id` and `is_met`, covering the **full patient population** (so that "no matching data" reliably produces `NULL`, not a missing row):

 - `patient_id`
 - `is_met` (nullable boolean) - the raw, un-negated predicate

+It may additionally return two optional columns - a criterion whose SQL omits either is treated exactly as if it had selected a `NULL` literal for it, so there's no need to pad every criterion's SQL with columns it doesn't use:

 - `is_indeterminate` (boolean) - only meaningful when `is_met IS NULL`;
   distinguishes "evaluated but inconclusive" from plain "unknown" (missing data).
-Criteria that never produce an indeterminate result just select `CAST(NULL AS BOOLEAN) AS is_indeterminate` - a fixed `FALSE` also works, but `NULL` reads more honestly as "this axis doesn't apply here."
+Criteria that never produce an indeterminate result can omit it, or select `CAST(NULL AS BOOLEAN) AS is_indeterminate` explicitly - a fixed `FALSE` also works, but `NULL` reads more honestly as "this axis doesn't apply here."
-- `result_note` (nullable string) - an optional free-text explanation, carried through unchanged to the resulting `Observation.value.text` (see below).
+- `result_note` (nullable string) - a free-text explanation, carried through unchanged to the resulting `Observation.value.text` (see below).
 Most useful alongside `is_indeterminate=true` (explaining *why*), but not limited to it.
-Criteria that never need it select `CAST(NULL AS VARCHAR) AS result_note`.
+Criteria that never need it can omit it, or select `CAST(NULL AS VARCHAR) AS result_note` explicitly.

 ```sql
 -- crit-age-min-18